Hamstringing: Medical treatment

 Due to a lack of research in the field of critical hamstring injuries, current injury-management practice is quite limited.
 Management of the injury is based solely "on clinical experience, anecdotal evidence and the knowledge of the biological basis of tissue repair".
-These injuries are difficult to control or repair, leading often to permanent injury or even death by exsanguination.
+These injuries are difficult to control or repair, leading often to permanent injury or even death by blood loss.

 Historical usage

 Sources from late antiquity indicate that hamstringing was commonly used to incapacitate combatants, prisoners and runaway slaves.
+The French Code Noir (1685) prescribed hamstringing as the punishment for slaves caught escaping for a second time.

 Use as metaphor

 Literally, to "hamstring" an individual is to sever the tissues of their hamstring.
 As a metaphor, to be "hamstrung" suggests being limited, by external imposition or not, in a way that prevents full freedom of movement or utilization of resources.